Radiation - pelvis - discharge

 - Problems keeping or getting an erection may occur after prostate radiation therapy.
 You may not notice this problem until months or even a year or more after therapy is finished.

 - Urinary incontinence.
 You may not develop or notice this problem for several months or years after radiation complete.

 A health care provider will draw colored markings on your skin when you have radiation treatment.
 These markings show where to aim the radiation and must stay in place until your treatments are finished.
 If the marks come off, tell your provider.
 DO NOT try to redraw them yourself.

 To take care of the treatment area:

 Drink plenty of liquids.
 Try to get 8 to 10 glasses of fluids a day.
-Avoid orange juice, grapefruit juice, and other citrus juices if they make the bowel symptoms worse.
+Avoid orange juice, grapefruit juice, and other citrus juices if they make the bowel or bladder symptoms worse.

 You can take over-the-counter diarrhea medicine to treat loose stools.

-Your doctor may place you on a low-residue diet that limits the amount of fiber you eat.
+Your provider may place you on a low-residue diet that limits the amount of fiber you eat.
 You need to eat enough protein and calories to keep your weight up.

 Some people who get prostate radiation treatment may begin to feel tired during the time you are having treatments.
 If you feel tired: